harvardinformatics/informatics-website/docs/events-workshops/index.md

 #### Population Genomics: Getting started with SNPArcher (week of December 8)

-This workshop will introduce students to SNPArcher, a tool for population genomics analysis.
+This short training will introduce students to SNPArcher, a tool for population genomics analysis.
 We will cover the basics of how to use SNPArcher to analyze population genomics data, including how to run the tool and interpret the results.

 ## Recurring events

 ### :pizza: Programming and Pizza :pizza:

 We host programming and pizza events the second Wednesday of every month.
 Join us in our office in [Northwest Building :octicons-link-external-24:](https://maps.app.goo.gl/1MqNswcVaTYcCx68A) room B227.45 from 4:00 to 6:00 pm for a casual evening of coding, pizza, and conversation.
 Bring your laptop and any project you are working on, or just come to hang out and learn from others!

 :material-arrow-right-bottom: Next up: June 11, 2025, 4-6PM (Northwest Building B227.45)